Coronavirus deaths down in NY, but officials urge vigilance

 As of Saturday, the number of coronavirus deaths in New York state dropped under 550 for the first time in over two weeks as hospitalizations continue to decline.

-But the crisis is far from over: Hospitals are still reporting nearly 2,000 new COVID-19 patients per day, and nursing homes remain a “feeding frenzy for this virus,” Cuomo said.
+But the crisis is far from over: Hospitals are still reporting nearly 2,000 new COVID-19 patients per day, and de Blasio said the temptation for cooped-up New Yorkers to take advantage of the spring weather presents new challenges to keep the outbreak in check.

-While the crush of patients has eased somewhat in emergency rooms, “that doesn’t mean happy days are here again,” the Democrat said at a news briefing.
-“We are not at a point when we are going to be reopening anything immediately.”
+Police and park officers will be out in force to break up outdoor gatherings that pose a risk, with violators facing potential fines of up to $1,000, the mayor said.
+The city is encouraging people to text authorities photos when they spot the gatherings.

+“We do not want to see this disease boomerang,” he said.
+“We do not want to see it come back with a vengeance.”

 The state logged 540 deaths Friday from COVID-19, the lowest number since April 1.